-Mick Jaggers voice on “Can’t Always Get What You Want” was startlingly clear at the beginning.
+- Mick Jagger’s voice on “Can’t Always Get What You Want” was startlingly clear at the beginning.
 His presence was so live that I could have sworn he was in the room for a split second.
-The reason is because you could hear the intricacies of his breath as he prepared each lyric.
+The reason is that you could hear the intricacies of his breath as he prepared each lyric.
 Pretty cool.

-Overall, the bass is so good on these that I’m tempted to recommend them based off of just that and nothing else.
+Overall, the bass is so good on these that I’m tempted to recommend them based on just that and nothing else.
 It has rumble, but still somehow feels natural and fits in perfectly with the rest of the sound.